-These new works are accompanied by Fitzpatrick’s wax, animatronic and audio work ‘until you see the whites of their eyes’ (2018).
+These new works were accompanied by Fitzpatrick’s wax, animatronic and audio work ‘until you see the whites of their eyes’ (2018).
 Drawn from colonial films that glorify white heroes who have defeated, either in battle or morally, a non-white ‘threat’, this sculpture has traumatically torn faces whilst childishly singing and moving.
 The piece was exhibited in the group exhibition ‘Hope is Strong’, alongside artists including Ai Weiwei and Jeremy Deller, at Sheffield Museum in 2018.

-The works are arranged in the style of Neoclassical and early 20th century Third Reich sculptor’s ateliers and the cast rooms.
+The works were arranged in the style of Neoclassical and early 20th century Third Reich sculptor’s ateliers and the cast rooms.
 Condensed into the centre of the space so that the claustrophobic display provokes a sense of intimidation.
-Through this type of display, the myriad forms of the sculptures begin to function as obstacles, rather than objects.
-This is intended on playing with the power dynamic between the viewer and the artwork.
+Through this type of display, the myriad forms of the sculptures began to function as obstacles, rather than objects.
+This intended on playing with the power dynamic between the viewer and the artwork.